yonatank93/information-matching/examples/ORCA/README.md

 ## Guide

+0. To help reproducing the results, a script to download the pre-generated FIMs and some necessary data to plot the results is provided.
+Execute `python download_dataset.py` to download these data.
 1. First, open and execute `00_generate_transmission_loss_data.ipynb` to extract the transmission loss data.
 These data are needed to plot the results of the informamtion- matching calculation.
 Without this data and the plots, the information-matching results